UniqueNetwork/unique_docs/docs/sdk/index.md

 - Releases come out more often and have less backward compatibility.
 - Contains an inner WSS connection, which means connection delays are possible.

-Use [how to install chapter](../doc/installation.md) to learn how to add SDK to your project.
+Use [how to install chapter](../sdk/installation.md) to learn how to add SDK to your project.

-On our [repository page](../packages/sdk/README.md) you can learn more about SDK.
+On our [repository page](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/sdk/README.md) you can learn more about SubstrateClient.